Yaulendil/tengwar-rs/README.md

              

 The full list of available modes can be viewed with `tengwar -h`.

+### Numerals

+Numbers are parsed quite differently from alphabetical text.
+This is because in Tengwar, the least significant digit is placed on the left, and numbers typically use a Base 12 system.
+The requirement to parse a number as a whole does, however, allow for some formatting to be specified inline.
+Plain numbers are simple enough:

+    > tengwar "9"
+    

+The default presentation is in duodecimal, Base 12, as is the custom of the Elves:

+    > tengwar "22"
+    

+Prefixing a number with `#` will force a number to be presented in decimal, Base 10:

+    > tengwar "#22"
+    

+Suffixing a number with `@` will append a suffix to specify an Ordinal number — for instance, "second" instead of "two":

+    > tengwar "Laurelin nánë i 2@ alda"
+        

+Suffixing a number between 1 and 24 with `#` will eschew the typical numerals entirely, and instead use the regular tengwar as indices for a sequence.
+This usage was described by Christopher Tolkien, and published in [Quettar #1](https://www.quettar.org/special1.pdf).
+This is analogous to using the Latin alphabet to enumerate a list (`a.`, `b.`, etc).

+    > tengwar "1#︙ Telperion
+    2#︙ Laurelin"
+     
+     

 ### Ligation